rajesh17mca/docker-workspace/README.md

 * Docker Compose and Docker Swarm are tools within the Docker ecosystem that serve different primary functions
 * Compose is for defining and running multi-container applications on a single host,
 * Swarm is an orchestration tool for managing a cluster of Docker hosts for fault tolerance and scalability.
-* Docker compose can build docker image, Swarm can't do that
+* Docker Compose can build a Docker image, but Swarm can't do that
-* Docker compose uses bridge network Swarm will use Overlay network
+* Docker Compose uses a bridge network.
+Swarm will use the Overlay network
 --------
-#### In the context of Dokcer Swarm, docker service for single container application and docker stack for multi container application?
+#### In the context of Docker Swarm, Docker service for a single container application, and a Docker stack for multi container application?
-* Yes, The docker stack command is used to deploy a multi-service application (a "stack") defined in a Compose file to a Swarm cluster, where each component of that application is managed as an individual docker service.
+* Yes, the Docker stack command is used to deploy a multi-service application (a "stack") defined in a Compose file to a Swarm cluster, where each component of that application is managed as an individual Docker service.
-* docker service: A docker service is a component of a distributed application running on a Docker Swarm.
+* Docker service: A Docker service is a component of a distributed application running on a Docker Swarm.
 It's a definition of the tasks (containers) that the Swarm manager should run.
 * docker stack: The docker stack command deploys a complete multi-container application, typically defined in a single Compose YAML file, to a Swarm.
 --------
-#### Docker Container, Docker Compose, Docker Service, docker Stack - In single sentence
+#### Docker Container, Docker Compose, Docker Service, Docker Stack - In a single sentence
 * A Docker Container is a lightweight, standalone, and executable software package that includes everything needed to run an application, created from a Docker image.
 * Docker Compose is a tool used to define and run multi-container Docker applications, using a YAML file to configure the application's services and networking.
 * A Docker Service is a running container in a Docker Swarm cluster, which allows for scaling the application across multiple machines with features like replication and load balancing